mendix/docs/content/en/docs/appstore/modules/oidc.md

 This section is only relevant if you are a Mendix partner and you want to integrate your app with the Siemens SAM IdP.
 {{% /alert %}}

-To parse of SAM access tokens you need to have done the following:
+To parse of SAM access tokens you need to do the following when performing [OIDC Client Configuration](#client-configuration):

-1. Set up the connectivity between your app and SAM as described [above](#oidc-configuration).
-2. Install the **Mx Model Reflection** module.
-3. Check **Enable Access Token Parsing** and select *Default SAM Token processing* as the **custom AccessToken processing microflow**.
+1. Select *Default SAM Token processing* as the **custom AccessToken processing microflow**.
     {{< figure src="/attachments/appstore/modules/oidc/enable-sam-parsing.png" >}}
-4. Add the scopes `sam_account`, `samauth.role`, `samauth.tier`, and `samauth.ten` to the **Selected Scopes** in the [Client Configuration](#client-configuration).
+1. Add the scopes `sam_account`, `samauth.role`, `samauth.tier`, and `samauth.ten` to the **Selected Scopes** in the OIDC Client Configuration.
-5. Configure the user roles in your app to match the roles returned by SAM.
+1. Configure the user roles in your app to match the roles returned by SAM.
 End-users will be given the matching role when they sign into the app.
 If the role in the SAM token is not found in the Mendix app the end-user will be given the role `User`.
-6. Save the configuration.
+1. Save the configuration.

 #### 8.2.2 Parsing PIB Access Tokens

+Mendix has released a Private IAM Broker (PIB).
+This allows non-Mendix clients to request access tokens which authorize them to consume APIs exposed by your Mendix backend app without a dependency on any other IAM infrastructure.

 The OIDC SSO module provides a default access token parsing microflow for PIB.
-To use it, do the following.

-1. Create a secure REST API endpoint following the instructions in [API Authentication](#api-authentication), above.
-1. Run your app and sign in as an administrator.
-1. Configure the PIB client information in the OIDC Client configuration screen.
-1. Check **Enable Access Token Parsing** to parse access tokens when performing OIDC Client Configuration
-1. Select the appropriate access token parsing microflow:
+To use it, select the appropriate access token parsing microflow:

 * For PIB, the default access token parsing microflow is `OIDC.Default_PIB_TokenProcessing_CustomATP`.
 * You can also parse the access token using the custom microflow `OIDC.ACT_Token_CustomATPRetrieveRoles` which takes an access token as input and returns a list of non-persistent objects of type `OIDC.Role`.
 See the next section for more information.

 To confirm that the authorization is working, get an access token from PIB and pass it to the API Endpoint using the authorization header.
 You can use Postman or any client application.